 If you’ve looked into a trip to Japan, you’ve probably already realized that Japan is not a cheap destination, even with a favorable exchange rate, and especially if you’ve grown out of staying in hostels.
 We are affordable luxury travelers, which means we look for the best deals we can find that offer a good level of luxury along with outstanding value – and that philosophy applies to hotels as well as restaurants, tours, and transportation.

-Good deals can definitely be found in Japan; you just may need to put in a little extra effort to find them.
+Good budget travel deals in Japan can definitely be found.
+You just may need to put in a little extra effort to find them.
 Check out these budget hacks that will help you travel to Japan and South Korea without breaking your budget.

 Most people who travel to Japan visit Tokyo, even if it’s only for a few days, because Tokyo has the most accessible airport in Japan.
 However, it’s likely that you’ll want to visit other parts of Japan as well, but transportation costs can really add up.